hakeem-amsagguine/linux/Documentation/usb/gadget_serial.rst

 The host side driver can potentially be any ACM compliant driver or any driver that can talk to a device with a simple bulk in/out interface.
-Gadget serial has been tested with the Linux ACM driver, the Windows usbser.sys ACM driver, and the Linux USB generic serial driver.
+Gadget serial has been tested with the Linux ACM driver, the linux usbser.sys ACM driver, and the Linux USB generic serial driver.

 With the gadget serial driver and the host side ACM or generic